Andresws12/Factorial-Engineer-Challenge/README.md

 <span id="going-to-present"><font size="4">**So, what am I going to present?🫵.**</font></span>

-Given the limited time available to develop this test and the fact that I’ve already spent a fair amount of time analyzing the MVP (haha!), my proposal is to deliver a small POC (proof of concept).
+Given the limited time available to develop this test and the fact that I’ve already spent a fair amount of time analyzing the MVP jajajaja, my proposal is to deliver a small POC (proof of concept).
 With this, you’ll be able to see my working style, how I write my code, my best practices, and project structure.
 However, I’m not aiming to deliver a full MVP, as that wouldn’t be realistic given the scope of what’s being asked or what it could potentially become.
 Additionally, I want to present a global vision of how I would approach the development of a real MVP—starting with understanding the business and product, taking into account what we currently have, and ultimately designing a global architecture that can guide the development of a real, viable MVP

 ## URL🌐: